wds4/DCoSL/bounties/curatedLists/README.md

-Refactor Curated Lists as a website with better UX
+Refactor Curated Lists as a website
 =====

 ## Background